developedbydmac/game-day-notifications_terraform/README.md

 # 🏀 NBA Game Day Notifications System

 ## **Why I Built This**
-As a die-hard NBA fan who's tired of missing crucial game moments, I created this real-time notification system to keep me and fellow basketball enthusiasts in the loop.
-This project combines my passion for sports with cloud architecture to deliver something I actually use every game day.
+This isn't just another tech project—it's a love letter to the game, combining my passion for sports with some pretty clever cloud architecture.
+By leveraging AWS services like SNS, Lambda, and EventBridge, along with NBA APIs, I created an alert system that sends game scores and updates directly to subscribers.
+And because I'm all about efficiency, I used Terraform to make deploying and tearing down the entire solution as quick as a fast break.

 ---

 ## **What This System Does**
 - 📊 Pulls live NBA scores from a professional sports data API
-- 📱 Delivers instant game updates via text/email (no more checking your phone every 5 minutes!)
+- 📱 Delivers instant game updates via text/email
 - ⏱️ Runs on a schedule so you never miss a crucial 4th quarter comeback
-- 🔒 Built with security-first mindset (because nobody likes their data exposed)
+- 🔒 Built with security-first mindset
-- ☁️ Deploys in seconds with Terraform (because life's too short for manual setup)
+- ☁️ Deploys in seconds with Terraform

 ## **Before You Start**
-- Free API key from [sportsdata.io](https://sportsdata.io/) (takes 2 minutes to register)
+- Free API key from [sportsdata.io](https://sportsdata.io/)
-- Your own AWS account (the free tier should cover most usage unless you're texting the entire neighborhood)
+- Your own AWS account
 - AWS CLI configured to your account
-- Terraform v1.10.5+ installed (it's worth learning - trust me!)
+- Terraform v1.10.5+ installed

 ---

 ## **How It All Works**
 ![NBA Score Pipeline Architecture](https://github.com/user-attachments/assets/5e19635e-0685-4c07-9601-330f7d1231f9)

-*Simple but effective: Lambda grabs the data, formats it nicely, and SNS makes sure it reaches your phone/inbox right away*
+*EventBridge kicks things off by tracking NBA game schedules, Lambda grabs the data, formats it nicely, and SNS makes sure it reaches your phone/inbox right away*

 ---